Dubsit/TwilioCounter/README.md

     - The hard coded version of server_maps.
 This is if you don't need to be able to text anything - you input the values from before.
 - twilio.go
     - Basic Twilio support demonstration

+Works:
+---
+To run the server_maps.go server run: go run server_maps.go.

+You have to go to 0.0.0.0:9999 or the port & IP you run the server on, and do /?sms=(NAME).

+For example, my server runs on 0.0.0.0:9999, then to vote you must go to 0.0.0.0:9999/?sms=John, and it will increment it by one.

+Setup your server IP in receiver.php.
+You have to alter "http://0.0.0.0:9999/" and set it to your server IP.